emacsorphanage/helm-swoop/README.md

 #### `M-x helm-multi-swoop-current-mode`
 Skip the select phase and apply to all buffers with the same major mode as the current buffer

+#### `M-x helm-multi-swoop-projectile`
+Skip the select phase and apply to all opened buffers of the current project.
+It requires projectile to be installed.
+You may specify a filter that will be used for buffers by setting variable `helm-multi-swoop-projectile-buffers-filter`.
+By default its value is `projectile-buffers-with-file-or-process`.

 #### Multiline behavior
 `M-4 M-x helm-swoop` or `C-u 4 M-x helm-swoop`